Reports to: Homelessness Services Manager

 LifeWire’s Homelessness Services provides emergency shelter and transitional housing services to domestic violence survivors.
-Emergency shelter is located in scattered-site individual units to eliminate many of the challenges of communal shelter.
-Transitional housing is located in semi-private homes where we serve women and their children who are impacted by domestic violence and chemical dependency.
+Emergency shelter is located in scattered site individual units to eliminate many of the challenges of communal shelter.
+Transitional housing is located in semi-private homes where we serve women and their children who are impacted by both domestic violence and chemical dependency.

 Overview of Position:

-LifeWire’s Homelessness Services Advocates provide daily advocacy, support and transportation to the survivors and their children residing in our emergency shelter—“My Sister’s Home,” and our transitional housing program—“My Friend’s Place.”
-Homelessness Services Advocates work closely with Therapeutic Health Services’ chemical dependency counselor located on-site at our transitional housing program and as a part of the homelessness services team.
-The Homelessness Services Children’s Advocate supports parents, children, and staff in delivering family-centered advocacy.
-This position holds partnerships and services relating to children’s needs.
+LifeWire’s Homelessness Services Advocates provide daily advocacy, support and transportation to the survivors and their children who are residing in our emergency shelter—“My Sister’s Home”, and our transitional housing program—“My Friend’s Place.”
+Homelessness Services Advocates work closely with Therapeutic Health Services’ chemical dependency counselor located on site at our transitional housing program and as a part of the homelessness services team.

-- Provide survivor-driven and trauma-informed advocacy services to survivors of domestic violence residing in our emergency shelter and transitional housing program.
+- Provide multilingual survivor driven and trauma-informed advocacy services to survivors of domestic violence residing in our emergency shelter and transitional housing program.
 Requires a particular focus on the intersection between domestic violence, homelessness and chemical dependency.

-- Develop and nurture on-going relationships with partner and referral service providers, specifically with schools, CPS, childcare, youth counseling, etc.
+- Develop and nurture ongoing relationships with partner and referral service providers.

 - Remain knowledgeable of service and agency guidelines and procedures to make informed and independent decisions in emergencies and daily activities.

-- Regularly meet with participants in both homelessness services programs.
+- Regularly meet with participants in both homelessness services.

-- Assist in the coordination and expansion of family services for adults and children with support of LifeWire Direct Service Managers.
+- Assist in the coordination and expansion of multilingual family services for adults and children with the support of Homelessness Services Manager.

-- Facilitate children’s groups, family nights, field trips, and other meetings with survivors.
+- Facilitate multilingual support groups, education groups and other meetings with survivors.